BECI: Boost Instantly Your Business in Brussels

 Selling or acquiring a business requires a lot of preparation and foresight.
 BECI acts as a trusted partner for the realization of such projects.

-The Center for Businesses in Difficulty is open to all entrepreneurs and managers of SMEs/VSEs (Small and Medium-sized Enterprises) in the Brussels-Capital region, who are facing professional problems or who have questions about the future.
+The Center for Businesses in Difficulty is open to all entrepreneurs and managers of SMEs/VSEs in Brussels.
+It is meant for those who are facing professional problems or have questions about the future.

 On top of these 8 services, BECI offers e-services, grouped into paperwork and export formalities.

 Within the e-services for paperwork, BECI can help with:

 - shutting down a business or establishment unit;

 - finding extracts from the Crossroads Bank for Enterprises;

 - and writing up publications in the Belgian Official Gazette.

 Within the e-services for export formalities, BECI can give consular advice and help with: